yussifm/Housing_project/ml_model/README.md

   ```
 - This script:
   - Loads and cleans the dataset.
-  - Trains a Linear Regression model.
+  - Trains multiple models (Linear Regression, Decision Tree, Random Forest, XGBoost, LightGBM, and a Custom Neural Network).
-  - Evaluates the model (calculates MAE and RMSE).
+  - Evaluates each model (calculating MAE and RMSE).
-  - Saves the trained model (`house_price_model.pkl`) and scaler (`scaler.pkl`).
+  - Saves the selected model (`house_price_model.pkl`) and scaler (`scaler.pkl`).
   - Generates visualization charts for data distribution, feature relationships, and prediction performance.

 ### Converting the Model to ONNX

-- After training, convert the model to ONNX format:
+- After training, convert the model to ONNX format by running:
   ```bash
   python convert_to_onnx.py
   ```
-- This will create `house_price_model.onnx` which is used in the Flutter app.
+- This will create the file `house_price_model.onnx` used by the Flutter app.
 - Copy the `house_price_model.onnx` file into the `flutter_app/assets/` folder.

 ---